 The $65 million plant was built by leading international waste management company Sacyr Group.
 The plant is expected to abate more than 65,000 tonnes of CO₂-e emissions annually – cutting 85 per cent of the emissions the waste would have generated in landfill – the same as removing about 13,900 cars from the road each year.

 Sacyr officially opened the plant in May 2019.
 The fully-enclosed, in-vessel aerobic composting and maturation plant will operate for 15 years, with a potential five-year extension.

 The project demonstrates how CEFC finance can address methane emissions, which have a global warming potential 25 times stronger than that of carbon dioxide.

 The eight participating councils Bayside, Cardinia, Casey, Frankston, Glen Eira, Greater Dandenong, Kingston and Monash, are part of the Victorian Metropolitan Waste and Resource Recovery Group (MWRRG).

-The councils are charged gate fees to use the facility, with the majority of the compost sold back to the councils for use in community parks and gardens.
+The councils are charged gate fees to use the facility, with compost being used for landscaping, gardens, parks, agriculture and horticulture.